Animal Kingdom Secrets

 - Real scientific research is conducted at Animal Kingdom.
 Park scientists have studied everything from the hormones in monkey droppings to the mating rituals of elephants.

-- There are roughly 250 species and over 1000 animals living in Animal Kingdom’s habitat.
+- Roughly 250 species and over 1000 animals live in Animal Kingdom’s habitat.

 - Food is hidden in trees and behind hollowed-out rocks and logs near the safari path.
 This encourages shy animals to move closer to safari vehicles.